 The Santa Rosa Fire Department would like to remind residents that the possession, storage, sale, and use of all fireworks is illegal* within the City of Santa Rosa.
 It is also illegal to purchase “Safe and Sane” fireworks from neighboring cities such as Cloverdale, Petaluma, Rohnert Park, and Sebastopol and then bring them into our City.

 Violation of the City’s Fireworks ordinance will result in criminal prosecution, which includes fines up to $500.00.
 Violation of laws regarding dangerous fireworks will result in immediate enforcement action, which could include a citation with fines up to $1,000.00 or arrest depending on the violation.
-All fireworks will be considered contraband and confiscated for disposal in accordance with guidelines established by the California State Fire Marshal’s Office.
+All fireworks will be considered contraband and confiscated for disposal.

 Another concern with the use of fireworks is that approximately 30% of the City of Santa Rosa is located within the Wildland-Urban Interface Fire Area and the use of fireworks in these areas poses a significant threat to our City.
 We are fortunate to reside in such a beautiful area surrounded by wild lands, so please help us keep our City safe by not using fireworks within Santa Rosa or other jurisdictions where they are prohibited.